finos/datahelix/docs/GettingStarted/CreatingAProfile.md

     - [Presentational Constraints](../PresentationalConstraints.md) - used by output serialisers where
      string output is required

-Here is an example of a rule comprised of two constraints:
+Here is a list of two rules comprised of one constraint each:

 ```
     "rules": [